Binder Phases in Composite Hard Materials

 Recently, there have been huge steps in methods for local mechanical characterisation at extremely high resolution, i.e. micromechanical test methods for both elastic and plastic property measurement of both individual particles and interfaces.
 Additionally the importance and impact of modelling of each phase’s mechanical and physical behaviour on very fine scales has also made substantial contributions to our knowledge of new material combinations.

-The event will take place in Aachen with the collaboration of RWTH Aachen University.
+The event will take place online.